Section Menu

 Full French Immersion (for French minors)

-• Students take four courses in French including language courses, one content course, chosen by the student, and an additional seminar-style class meeting each week.
-This hour-long weekly seminar will integrate the themes of the student's chosen course with current sociocultural-political events in France.
-Students will be expected to keep a daily journal of thoughts, feelings and experiences in French.
+• Students take four courses in French including language courses, one content course, chosen by the student, and an additional seminar-style class that integrates course themes with current sociocultural-political events in France.

 • Required: Four semesters of college-level French and GPA of at least 3.0.